sudoaj/AJ-PLAYGROUND-DOT-ORG/README.md

 ---

 Built with Next.js, Tailwind CSS, and ShadCN UI.
-Deployed on Vercel.
+Deployed on Replit.